JAMF is the software which manages the School's Supported Macs. This page explains what it does, and why.

 Software

-JAMF adds a University “App store” which provides an easy way to:
+JAMF adds Self Service, which is like a University app store.
+This provides an easy way to:

 - install common University and open-source software - e.g. MS Office, Emacs, LibreOffice, MacTeX;